Report on Annual Expenditures for Travel, Hospitality and Conferences 2017–2018

-As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the annual expenditures for each of travel, hospitality and conference fees for the Canada School of Public Service for the fiscal year ending March 31, 2017.
+As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on travel, hospitality and conference expenditures for the Canada School of Public Service (the School) for the fiscal year ended March 31, 2018.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 This information is updated annually and does not contain information withheld under the Access to Information Act or the Privacy Act.

 Travel, hospitality and conference expenditures incurred by the School relate to activities that support the departmental mandate and the government's priorities.

 In particular, for the School, this includes providing a range of learning activities to build individual and organizational capacity and management excellence across the public service to better serve Canadians.
 For more information on the mandate and programs of the School, please refer to the Departmental Plan 2018–19.